cspr-rad/kairos-spec/src/spec.typ

 - Consensus layer = Casper's L1, which must be able to accept deposits and withdrawals and accept L2 state updates
 - Contracts: Simple payments
 - ZK prover: Risc0 generates proofs from the L2 simple payment transactions
+- Rollup: Risc0 also combines proofs into a compressed ZKR, posted on L1
-- L2 nodes: A centralized, single L2 server, for simplicity reasons.
-This will connect all other components.
+- L2 nodes: A centralized L2 server connects all other components
-- Data availability: The L2 server allows an interface to query public inputs and their associated proofs as well as the validium's current state
+- Data availability: The L2 server offers an interface to query public inputs and their associated proofs as well as the validium's current state
-- Rollup: Risc0 is used to combine proofs into one, compressed ZKR, posted on L1

 From a services perspective, the system consists of four components:
 - L1 smart contract: This allows users to deposit, withdraw and transfer tokens
-- L2 server: This allows users to post L2 transactions, generates ZKPs and posts the results on Casper's L1, and allows for querying the validium's current state
+- L2 server: This allows users to post L2 transactions, generates ZKPs and posts the results on Casper's L1, and allows for querying the validium's current state.
+This is also where the ZKPs and ZKRs are generated.
 - Web UI: Connect to your wallet, deposit, withdraw and transfer tokens, and query the validium's state and your own balance
 - CLI: Do everything the Web UI offers, and query and verify the Validium proofs

-== Smart contract

-The L1 smart contract will be implemented in WASM.
-Each update of the contract will be accompanied by a ZKP, in order to keep things uniform.
-The contract itself then has to verify two things:
-+ That the ZKP is correct, given the contract endpoint called
-+ That the ZKP's public inputs correspond to the inputs of the contract endpoint call In other words, when an endpoint call comes in, we
-- derive the ZK circuit to use for verification from which endpoint is called;
-- run the ZK circuit to verify the proof, using the endpoint call's parameters as the public inputs, e.g. "user X deposits Y tokens";
-- if the verification succeeds, the L1 transaction is accepted.

 == L2 server